 Say you have everything fixed and figured out; the next step is to clean your new apartment.
 Doing so ensures that you can move in your items with ease.
-At Maid Sailors Maid Service Jersey City, we recommend the following tips to our clients:
+Here are some tips for getting it done:

 - Have a cleaning checklist

 - Paint and remodel